gerbenzaagsma/gerbenzaagsma.github.io/_pages/talks.md

 - 'Digital tools to complex archival sources: Introduction', _Researchmaster Posthumus Institute Leiden -­ Keys to the Treasure trove_ (Huygens ING, 2 December 2011).
 - 'The 'Jewish freedom fighter': Constructing a Transnational Cult of Jewish Heroes  during the Spanish Civil War', _Cult of Heroes in Central Europe from the 1880s to the Second World War – Transnational and Transdisciplinary Aspects_ (University of Paris-Sorbonne – Paris, 25-26 November 2011).
-- [invited] 'Internet resources for historical research: Jewish content in a broader context', _Judaica Europeana Digital Humanities_ Workshop (British Library, 31 October 2011).
+- 'Internet resources for historical research: Jewish content in a broader context', _Judaica Europeana Digital Humanities_ Workshop (British Library, 31 October 2011).
 - 'Yiddish in contemporary Europe', _Jewishness in Contemporary Culture: American and European Perspectives_ (Warsaw School of Social Sciences and Humanities, 17-18 May, 2011).
 - 'Finding and filtering digital primary sources' (workshop), _THATCamp Florence 2011_ (European University Institute, Florence, 23-25 March 2011).